Harialdy/Harialdy/README.md

 - 🔭 I’m currently looking for a job

-- 🌱 I’m currently learning Golang and Kotlin
+- 🌱 I’m currently learning Javascript, Golang and Kotlin

-- ⚡Mobile Development cohort at Bangkit Academy 2023
+- 📱 Mobile Development cohort at Bangkit Academy 2023

+- ☁️ Cloud Computing cohort at Bangkit Academy 2024

 - ⭐ IT Enthusiast